carpentries-incubator/lesson-parallel-python/_episodes/08-calling_external_C_libraries.md

 2.69 ms ± 6.01 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ~~~

-If you compare with the numbers above, you will see that the C library for `sum_range` is faster than
+If you compare with the Numba timing from [chapter 3](03-computing-pi.md), you will see that the C library for `sum_range` is faster than
 the numpy computation but significantly slower than the `numba.jit` decorated function.